runwiththerhythm/gig_vault/README.md

 Gig Vault is a personal live music diary application that helps fans track, organise, and remember their concert experiences.
 Users can log gigs with band lineups, venues, dates, photos, and videos and create an archive of their concert journey.
 Unlike generic apps, Gig Vault is designed specifically for concerts and festivals, making it easier to preserve memories and reflect on the role of live music in personal culture.

+Designed to appeal to festival goers who want to remember all the bands they've seen when and where over the years.

 **Site Mockup**
 ![screenshot](documentation/mockup.png)